overhide/overhide-ethereum/README.md

 The tests should pass regardless of configuration being tested:

 * a development environment started using `npm run dev`
-* a standalone Docker container started using `npm run run`
+* a standalone Docker container started using `npm run compose`
-* a full network of load-balanced Docker compose swarm started using `TBD`

 > *KEYV_URI* must be correctly configured to run this test suite; see *Keyv* section above.
 This configuration must match the test-target *overhide-ethereum*'s configuration for the suite to start.